google/generative-ai-docs/demos/palm/python/docs-agent/README.md

 ### 2. Populate a new vector database

+Once you have plain text files processed and stored in the `output_path` directory, you can run the `populat_vector_database.py` script to populate a vector database with the contents of the plain text files and their embeddings (and metadata).

-**Important**: If the `vector_stores/chroma` directory already exists, delete (or move) the `chroma` directory before populating a new vector database.
+**Important**: For a clean setup, if the `vector_stores/chroma` directory already exists, delete (or move) the `chroma` directory before populating a new vector database.
+(Otherwise, new entries will be added to your existing vector database.)
 Also, if the Docs Agent chat app is already running using this `chroma` directory, shut down the app before deleting the directory.

-Once you have plain text files processed and stored in the `output_path` directory, you can run the `populat_vector_database.py` script to populate a vector database with the contents of the plain text files and their embeddings (and metadata).

 To populate a new vector database: